-As part of the Corporation's business strategy, it may seek to grow by acquiring businesses that it believes will complement its current business.
-The Corporation may not effectively select acquisition candidates or negotiate or finance acquisitions or integrate the acquired businesses and their personnel into its business.
-The Corporation cannot guarantee that it can complete any acquisition it pursues on favourable terms, or that any completed acquisitions will ultimately benefit its business and the results of operations of the Corporation.
-The risks inherit with acquisitions include the risks associated with the integration of acquired operations, diversion of management's attention and potential loss of key employees. the Corporation may not be able to successfully integrate products, technologies or personnel of a business acquired in the future.
-Failure could have a Material Adverse Effect on the business, financial condition and results of operations of the Corporation.
+As part of San Lorenzo' business strategy, it may seek to grow by acquiring businesses that it believes will complement its current business.
+San Lorenzo may not effectively select acquisition candidates or negotiate or finance acquisitions or integrate the acquired businesses and their personnel into its business.
+San Lorenzo cannot guarantee that it can complete any acquisition it pursues onfavourable terms, or that any completed acquisitions will ultimately benefit its business and the results of operations of San Lorenzo.

+The risks inherit with acquisitions include the risks associated with the integration of acquired operations, diversion of management's attention and potential loss of key employees.
+San Lorenzo may not be able to successfully integrate products, technologies or personnel of a business acquired in the future.
+Failure could have a Material Adverse Effect on the business, financial condition and results of operations of San Lorenzo.